DominikSpeidel/DominikSpeidel/README.md

-# Hi there 👋, I'am Dominik
+# Hi and welcome to my GitHub-Profile!

 - 🔭 I’m currently partizipating in the Neue Fische Web Dev Bootcamp
 - 👯 I’m looking to collaborate on learning how to code and learning greek